mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/model-consistency.md

 When the refactoring requires a conscious decision by the user (for example, adding an additional input parameter to a microflow signature), the model consistency checks provide the user direct feedback on which parts of the model require further action before the the application can be deployed again.

-## 2 How Does Mendix Make Sure Data Access Rights Are Also Respected in the User Interface and APIs?
+## 2 How Does Mendix Make Sure Data Access Rights Are Respected in the UI & APIs?

 Data access rights are an integral part of the Mendix model, which means that these data access rights are propagated throughout the whole application.
 Accordingly, the Mendix user does not have to write additional custom security logic on every application entry point.